"Did I ever tell you... the definition of insanity?"

 Hungry Jungle: Even when ignoring all the Maybe Magic, Maybe Mundane elements, the Rook Islands are a terrifying place, and it can be seen that no small amount of effort was placed into making the place look as lively and dynamic as possible.
 It's just that most of the life out there wants to kill you.

 If You're So Evil, Eat This Kitten: Played straight by Hoyt when he sends Jason, who is disguised as a mercenary recruit, to torture Riley.
-Also done by Citra, who tries to make Jason kill his friends as the last step towards becoming a Rakyat.
+Also done at the end when Citra tries to make Jason kill his friends as the last step towards becoming a Rakyat.

 Interface Spoiler: Activating all the towers shows that the island's outline only covers half the map and tower locations, which effectively spoils the fact that there's a second island.